COVID-19 Vaccine Available for People Age 5 & Older

 During the Appointment

 Please check in at the front desk when you arrive.
-Patients 5 years of age and older will need two doses of the Pfizer/BioNTech vaccine scheduled at least 3-8 weeks apart for full protection.
-Children 6 months of age to 4 years old will need three doses of the Pfizer/BioNTech vaccine.
-U of U Health is only giving the Moderna vaccine to children 6 months of age to 5 years old at this time—they will need two doses to be fully protected.
+Patients 6 years of age and older will need one dose of the bivalent Pfizer/BioNTech vaccine.
+For children 6 months of age to 5 years old, the number of doses they receive will depend on whether they receive the Pfizer/BioNTech of Moderna vaccine and their vaccination history.
+U of U Health is only giving the Moderna vaccine to children 6 months of age to 5 years old at this time.

 We will schedule you for your next dose during your first appointment.
 You will also receive a vaccination card listing the date of your dose and the type of vaccine you received.
 Please keep your vaccination card in a safe place and bring it with you to your next appointment.